-- Deflects snagging hooks, minimizing lost tackle
+- Deflects snagging hooks, minimizing lost tackle.

-(1) Aluminum Housing with (4) Center Floats and (10) Limbs, each with an Inner Float, (1) 10’ x 1/8” Stainless Cable, (2) Galvanized Shackles
+(1) Aluminum Housing with (4) Center Floats and (10) Limbs, each with an Inner Float.

-Honey Hole Canopy Specifications
+Honey Hole Canopy Specs

-- The Honey Hole Canopy does not require assembly, only a quick link to a weight system.
-A minimum of 15 lbs. is required to sink to the habitat.
+The Honey Hole Canopy does not require assembly, only a quick link to a weight system.
+A minimum weight of 15 lbs. is required to sink to the habitat.
 We suggest using a half-cinder block as a weight.